rmmilewi/ptc-catalog/catalog/DeveloperDocumentation.md

  2. Focus on creation of initial set of documentation that is most likely to be used by team members for developer phase (ex: existing bug list, to-do list, brief design document, code-organization description, coding standard documentation, code repository description and rules, testing documentation etc.)
- 3. Develop a process to solicit feedback on the user documentation and incorporate improvements.
+ 3. Develop a process to solicit feedback on the developer documentation and incorporate improvements.
 A fresh-eyes new team member perspective is desirable to understand what critical things are missing